Skip Navigation

 Eligibility to Donate Leave

-• An employee may donate only vacation or sick leave to the Shared Leave Pool.
+• An employee may donate only vacation or sick leave to the shared leave

-• A minimum of four (4) hours of leave must be donated at a time.
-Amounts exceeding four (4) hours must be donated in whole numbers.
-Donated leave cannot be designated to be awarded to particular employees but is donated to the pool.
+• A minimum of four (4) hours of leave must be donated at a Hours must be donated in whole numbers.
+Donated leave cannot be designated to be awarded to specific employees, but is donated to the shared pool.

 Allocation of Leave

-Employees will be allowed two occurrences in a 12-month period with a total maximum of 160 hours.
-Once an employee has used 160 hours or two (2) occurrences, they will not be eligible for another 12month period following the date the leave was last used.
+Employees will be allowed two shared leave allotments in a 12-month period for a total of 160 hours.
+Once an employee has exhausted their leave allotment(s), they will not be eligible for another 12-month period following the date the leave was last used.

 Leave Accrual